tkhq/sdk/examples/with-gnosis/README.md

 - If the script exits because your account isn't funded, you can request funds via https://sepoliafaucet.com/ or Coinbase Wallet (developer settings).
 - Transactions will all be broadcasted sequentially.
+- If you try to run the script multiple times, you may run into a `CREATE2` issue.
+This is due to deployed Safe contract addresses being deterministic.
+In such cases, consider connecting to an existing Safe via `const safeSdk: Safe = await Safe.create({ ethAdapter: ethAdapterOwner1, safeAddress })`.
 - For this example, we recommend the usage of Sepolia + Infura specifically: we've experienced more consistent performance for this example on Sepolia.
   See the following for a sample output: